matouseef93/Git-commands/Git-tutorial.md

 git rm file.txt <-- delete a file git mv file.txt new_file.txt <-- rename a file
-git log <-- view commit history git log --since = 2.weeks <-- view commit history from 2 weeks ago git log --reverse <-- view the commit history in reverse order, starting with the first commit git config --global alias.ci commit <-- alias for not having to type `git commit` and just do `git ci` git config --global alias.st status <-- alias not to have to type `git status` and just do `git st`
+git log <-- view commit history git log --since=2.weeks <-- view commit history from 2 weeks ago git log --reverse <-- view the commit history in reverse order, starting with the first commit git config --global alias.ci commit <-- alias for not having to type `git commit` and just do `git ci` git config --global alias.st status <-- alias not to have to type `git status` and just do `git st`